eric/metriks/README.md

 This is an experiment in making a threadsafe, low impact library to measure aspects of your ruby.

+The library is very much a work-in-progress.
+It is being developed as I find needs while developing [Papertrail](https://papertrailapp.com/).

 # Installing

 Everything is still in flux, so for the time being I have been installing the gem from git with bundler.
+If I get a request, I can definitely start releasing a gem.

 To install, add this to your `Gemfile`:

     gem 'metriks', :git => 'git://github.com/eric/metriks.git'

+and re-run `bundle`.

 # Metric API Overview